dBankCore/devportal/unused/tutorials.md

 position: 2
 ---

-##### __steem-py examples__
+##### __dpay-py examples__
-Install steem-py:
+Install dpay-py:

 ~~~
 $ sudo apt-get install libffi-dev libssl-dev python-dev python3-pip
-$ pip3 install steem
+$ pip3 install dpay
 ~~~

 ##### Auto Reply Bot
 The most easy auto-reply bot can be coded with just a few lines of code:

 ##### Block Stream
 This module allows to stream blocks and individual operations from the blockchain and run bots with a minimum of code.
 This example code shows all comments starting at block 1893850.

 ##### Operation Stream